manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 ```

 ## Backwards Compatibility

+*Tentative*: Will Examine more thoroughly

 Does not introduce backwards incompatibilities with existing `wallet_` methods or EIP specifications

 ## Security Considerations

 For wallets with a concept of an active chain, switching the active chain has significant
 implications for pending RPC requests and the user's experience.
+This is relevant with the parameter
-If the active chain switches
+of `flushPendingTxs`.
+If the active RPC Provider switches the new endpoint *could* be behind the default RPC
-without the user's awareness, a dapp could induce the user to take actions for unintended chains.
+endpoint's 'latest' block.

 In light of this, the wallet should: